-Long ago proposed by physicists such as Bodmer~\cite{Bodmer:1971we}, Lee and collaborators~\cite{Lee:1974kn,Lee:1974uu,Friedberg:1976eg,Friedberg:1977xf}, and Witten~\cite{Witten:1984rs}, quark nuggets, the solitonic ``bags'' of quark matter (\ie, deconfined quarks) existing in the zero-pressure vacuum, might in fact be the global ground state of baryon matter in quantum chromodynamics (QCD) instead of ordinary hadron matter.
-The study of their possible existence is not only of theoretical importance to the exploration of QCD, but can also potentially lead to various phenomenological consequences.
-For instance, they could extend the periodic table by introducing ``exotic nuclei'' with very large atomic and atomic mass numbers~\cite{Bai:2024muo}.
+Stabilized by the balance between quark matter pressure and QCD vacuum pressure, quark nuggets might in fact be the global ground state of baryon matter in QCD instead of ordinary hadron matter.
+The study of the possible existence of quark nuggets is not only of theoretical importance to the exploration of QCD, but can also potentially lead to various phenomenological consequences.
+For instance, they could extend the periodic table by introducing ``exotic nuclei'' with very large atomic and atomic mass numbers~\cite{Holdom:2017gdc,Bai:2024muo}.
 Furthermore, if they were produced in the early universe and remain stable at the present time, they could serve as a compelling dark matter candidate~\cite{Witten:1984rs}.
 While, as we will discuss later, one could in principle consider some more complicated scenarios that involve confinement and partial condensate restorations, we will assume complete deconfinement, zero gluon condensate, and complete chiral-symmetry restoration with zero quark bilinear condensates inside the quark nuggets, the same as in Ref.~\cite{Farhi:1984qu}.
 We emphasize that our later statement regarding stability is based on this strong assumption.
 We make no claim about the stability of quark nuggets in phases with partial deconfinement or chiral symmetry restoration.